ghc-proposals/ghc-proposals/proposals/0000-type-apply-literals.rst

   5 @Double :: Double

+  Prelude> :t [5]
+  [5] :: Num a => [a]

+  Prelude> :t [5] @[Int]
+  [5] @Int :: [Int]

+  Prelude> :set -XOverloadedLists
+  Prelude> :t [5]
+  [5] :: (Num (GHC.Exts.Item l), GHC.Exts.IsList l) => l

+  Prelude> :t [5] @[Int]
+  [5] @Int :: [Int]

+This last example is to point out a possible "gotcha", that the type to apply to a list is different depending on whether or not ``OverloadedLists`` is enabled.
+However, such a difference is correctly described by the types.

 Costs and Drawbacks
 -------------------
 As best I can tell, there are no drawbacks to this proposal.
+The new desugaring logic is invisible to users, and its implementation can draw heavily upon the existing logic for desugaring in terms of ``RebindableSyntax``.

-The development cost of this proposal is minimal; I have a working implementation for the ``Num``, ``Rational``, ``IsString`` and ``IsList`` cases already, which is roughly 50 SLOC.
-Adding labels to this is unlikely to be significantly more costly.
+The development cost of this proposal is unlikely to be significant.
+I have a mostly-working implementation of it already which is roughly 50 SLOC.
 The maintenance burden is likely to be correspondingly small.

 Alternatives